Wednesday, July 10, 2013

 The Congregation Gallery | 7569 Melrose, Los Angeles CA 90046

 The Congregation Gallery is proud to present one of the most talented three-dimentional artists; Jason Andrew Hite.
 His newest collection Judgement Day portrays a religious tapestry of wall hanging sculpture infused with intricate assemblage.
 On June 11th, you will have the opportunity to see the unveiling these new works and meet the artist!
+Solo Show

 Sculpting intense lifelike figures, Jason Andrew Hite weaves together an intense environments around his creations using tubing, found objects, custom sculpted appendages, and internal lights.
 These assemblage pieces hearken to a distant future where man and machine are one for the better or worse.